Philippus/elastic4s/README.md

 * Optimize was renamed to ForceMerge.
 The existing optimize method are deprecated and `forceMerge(indexes*)` has been added in its place.
 * #395 Added pipeline aggregation definitions
-* #458 Added options to clear cache def
+* #458 Added parameters to clear cache operation
-* #475 fixed breaking change in terms query
+* #475 Fixed breaking change in terms query
-* Rewrite was removed from Elasticsearch's matchXXX queries so has been removed in the dsl
+* `rewrite` was removed from Elasticsearch's matchXXX queries so has been removed in the dsl
 * Added [GeoCentroid](https://www.elastic.co/guide/en/elasticsearch/reference/2.1/search-aggregations-metrics-geocentroid-aggregation.html) aggregation
-* Added terminateAfter to search definition
+* Added `terminateAfter` to search definition
 * SearchType.SCAN is now deprecated in Elasticsearch
-* Count DSL is deprecated in Elasticsearch
+* `count` is deprecated in Elasticsearch and should be replaced with a search with size 0

 ###### 2.0.1